Turkmen State Institute of Economics and Management

 The Turkmen State Institute of Economics and Management (Türkmen döwlet ykdysadyýet we dolandyryş instituty) is one of the major universities of Turkmenistan, located in Ashgabat.
-Formerly named Turkmen Institute of National Economy (1980-2009), the university is the largest Turkmen economic institute of higher education.
+Formerly named Turkmen Institute of National Economy (1980–2009), the university is the largest Turkmen economic institute of higher education.

-Annaamanov Makhammetgeldi, a graduate of the university is now the current rector.
+Makhammetgeldi Annaamanov, a graduate of the university is now the current rector.

 History

 Turkmen Institute of National Economy was founded in 1980 on January 31, based on the Faculty of Economics of the Turkmen State University and named Turkmen Institute of National Economy.

 On April 14, 2008, it was renamed the Turkmen State Institute of Economics and Management.

 Already in the first year of high school, the new status of the joint statement was signed between the Ministry of Economy and Development and the Federal Ministry of Economics and Technology of Germany on cooperation in to enhance the management skills of national cadres in the field of economics.
 The institute established faculty training organized by the Faculty of short-term courses.